Group A: Germany, Turkey, Austria, Belgium, Kazakhstan, Azerbaijan

 Group I: Spain, Czech Rep., Scotland, Lithuania, Liechtenstein

-Like Georgia & Russia, Armenia & Azerbaijan could not be drawn against each other for political reasons, so it was a humorous moment when Polish soccer legend Zbigniew Boniek kick-started the afternoon by drawing the Caucasian neighbours against each other.
+PALACE OF CULTURE & SCIENCE, WARSAW -Like Georgia & Russia, Armenia & Azerbaijan could not be drawn against each other for political reasons, so it was a humorous moment when Polish soccer legend Zbigniew Boniek kick-started the afternoon by drawing the Caucasian neighbours against each other.

-Boniek picked the teams along with compatriot Andrzek Szarmach and Ukrainian legends Oleg Blokhin and Andriy Shevchenko.
+Boniek picked the teams along with compatriot Andrzek Szarmach and Ukrainian legends Oleg Blokhin and Andriy

 Little stirred amongst the watching press pack and UEFA blazers until the final pot containing Europe's big guns was opened.
 Germany will renew acquaintances with two familiar countries it knocked out of Euro 2008 - Austria and Turkey.
 The clash with Turkey is sure to be hot one given the huge Anatolian expat presence in Germany; Belgium will hope to sneak in behind these neighbourly disputes as it seeks to become one of the major European footballing nations again, as it was in the 1980s.